fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/download.rst

 Important
 ~~~~~~~~~~~

-* Pydev is now preinstalled in `Aptana Studio 3`_.
+* PyDev is now preinstalled in `Aptana Studio 3`_.

 * For using the Django Templates editor, `Aptana Studio 3`_ is required.

-* If Pydev is used with Aptana Studio 3, it **cannot** be installed or updated separately (Aptana Studio 3 must always be updated as a whole)
+* If PyDev is used with Aptana Studio 3, it **cannot** be installed or updated separately (Aptana Studio 3 must always be updated as a whole)

 .. https://aptanastudio.tenderapp.com/kb/updating-changing-or-uninstalling/change-update-type

-URLs for Aptana Studio 3 (with Pydev preinstalled):
+URLs for Aptana Studio 3 (with PyDev preinstalled):
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :Main: